mpous/xiao-esp32s3-camera-edgeimpulse/README.md

 # Hands-on Workshop Deploy Edge AI ML model Seeed Xiao ESP32s3 camera with Edge Impulse

-This is a project that trains and deploy an object detection machine learning model to a Seeed Studio Xiao ESP32S3 Sense using Edge Impulse.
+This is a workshop that trains and deploy an object detection machine learning model in a Seeed Studio Xiao ESP32S3 Sense using Edge Impulse.

+You can find the slides [here](https://github.com/mpous/Talks/tree/master/2025_IoT_Barcelona_Handson_workshop_seeedstudio_EdgeImpulse).

 This is part of the [IoT Barcelona meetup workshop from September 2025](https://www.meetup.com/iotbarcelona/events/310847002/).